Replication Lag, the Silent Plague

 [21:16:39] ✓ cleanup — Cleanup done — analysis complete

 Each step is visible in real-time in the UI, with full detail of what's happening.
 No more guessing whether the transfer is in progress or the parsing is stuck.
+Note: fetching uses the MySQL protocol (--read-from-remote-server), not SSH — no key to deploy on the master.

 The Right Binary for the Right Version